RahulS0408/BUDDI.AI-Tasks/Day 5 - Lagrange interpolation and different models/README.md

 # Polynomial Regression and Lagrange Interpolation

-This repository contains Python scripts for polynomial regression and Lagrange interpolation.
+This folder contains Python scripts for polynomial regression and Lagrange interpolation.

 ## 1. Lagrange Interpolation